Halat, Lebanon: Climate

 Halat's climate is typical for the Lebanese coast.
 Winters are cold and rainy.
-The temperature drops to 10 C on the coldest days.
+The temperature drops to 8C on the coldest days.
 In the winters, the temperature can rise to 20 C. The summers are hot and dry.
 It virtually never rains in the summer in Lebanon.
-The temperature in Halat can go up to 30 C in the summer.
+The temperature in Halat can go up to 33 C in the summer.
 The weather is very pleasant and cool in the fall and spring with occasional rain.